-Louis Rooks Bruce Elevated the Status of American IndiansThe book many have long awaited is in its second printing — Chief of the Chiefs: Louis Rooks Bruce, Mohawk/Sioux, Commissioner of Indian Affairs and Lobbyist.
+Louis Rooks Bruce Elevated the Status of American IndiansThe book many have long awaited is in its third printing — Chief of the Chiefs: Louis Rooks Bruce, Mohawk/Sioux, Commissioner of Indian Affairs and Lobbyist.

 In Chief of the Chiefs you will learn how Louis Bruce elevated the status of all American Indians: their health, housing, education.
 Discussed are the similarities and differences in customs, cultures and lifestyles of his parents' Mohawk and Sioux backgrounds; while other tribes are covered, as well.

 Visit the reservation of his father; join him working his way through high school and college, becoming a pro baseball star pitcher, a dentist and a Methodist Minister.
 Teaching his son to honor their Indian heritage, the junior Louis heads NY's Civilian Conservation Corps (CCC) during the Depression, meeting First Lady Eleanor Roosevelt and "the ball gets rolling."
 He becomes Consultant to six U.S. Presidents, FDR through Ford.